Fountain Communication using Concatenated Codes: Introduction

-In classical point-to-point communication over discrete-time memoryless channels, Feinstein \cite{ref Feinstein55} demonstrated that communication error probability can be made to decrease exponentially in the codeword length.
-The corresponding exponent is known as the error exponent.
+In classical point-to-point communication over a discrete-time memoryless channel, it is well known that Shannon capacity can be achieved with an exponential error probability scaling law and a linear encoding/decoding complexity \cite{ref Guruswami05}\cite{ref Zheng09}.
+The fact that communication error probability can decrease exponentially in the codeword length at any information rate below the capacity was firstly shown by Feinstein \cite{ref Feinstein55}.
+The corresponding exponent was defined as the error exponent.
 Tight lower and upper bounds on error exponent were obtained by Gallager \cite{ref Gallager65}, and by Shannon, Gallager, Berlekamp \cite{ref Shannon67}, respectively.
 In \cite{ref Forney66}, Forney proposed a one-level concatenated coding scheme that combines a Hamming-sense error correction outer code with Shannon-sense random inner channel codes.
-One-level concatenated codes can achieve a positive error exponent, known as Forney's exponent, for any rate less than Shannon capacity with a polynomial complexity \cite{ref Forney66}.
+One-level concatenated codes can achieve a positive error exponent, known as the Forney's exponent, for any rate less than Shannon capacity with a polynomial complexity \cite{ref Forney66}.
 Forney's concatenated codes were generalized by Blokh and Zyablov \cite{ref Blokh82} to multi-level concatenated codes, whose maximum achievable error exponent is known as the Blokh-Zyablov error exponent.
-In \cite{ref Guruswami05}, Gurusawmi and Indyk introduced a class of linear complexity near maximum distance separable (MDS) error-correction codes.
-By using Guruswami-Indyk's codes as outer codes in concatenated coding schemes, achievability of Forney's and Blokh-Zyablov exponents with linear coding complexity was proved in \cite{ref Zheng09}.
+In \cite{ref Guruswami05}, Guruswami and Indyk introduced a class of linear complexity near maximum distance separable (MDS) error-correction codes.
+By using Guruswami-Indyk's codes as the outer codes in concatenated coding schemes, achievability of Forney's and Blokh-Zyablov exponents with linear coding complexity over general discrete-time memoryless channels was proved in \cite{ref Zheng09}.

-In this paper, we extend concatenated coding schemes to fountain communication over discrete-time memoryless channels, as modeled in Section \ref{SectionII}.
-Random fountain codes are briefly introduced in Section \ref{SectionIII}.
-By defining error probability scaling law with respect to the number of received symbols, we derive in Section \ref{SectionIV} the error exponents achievable by one-level and multi-level concatenated fountain codes, and show that their encoding and decoding complexities are linear in the number of transmitted symbols and the number of received symbols, respectively.
-In Section \ref{SectionV}, we consider rate compatible fountain communication where part of the source message is known at the receiver.
-With the transmitter still encoding the complete message, we show that concatenated fountain codes can achieve the same rate and error performance as if only the unknown part of the message is encoded.
-We briefly discuss fountain communication over an unknown channel in Section \ref{SectionVI}.